Himawari-8 and 9

 • Operational calibration is routinely performed:

 - Spacelook collected at least every 30 s (automatically collected as part of every Full Disk swath)

 - Blackbody (ICT) observed at the start of each timeline

 Onboard microvibration measures for AHI pointing error reduction:

-One of the greatest obstacles to achieve high pointing accuracy is microvibration, which is induced by the dozens of the disturbance sources inside the satellite; examples include reaction wheels, mechanical gyros, and coolers.
+One of the greatest obstacles to achieving high pointing accuracy is microvibration, which is induced by the dozens of disturbance sources inside the satellite; examples include reaction wheels, mechanical gyros, and coolers.
 In order to satisfy the requirement, an evaluation of the influence of microvibration before launch is necessary.
 46)

-In order for the AHI to achieve high accuracy observations, the strict LOS (Line of Sight) pointing error is required.
+In order for the AHI to achieve high-accuracy observations, the strict LOS (Line of Sight) pointing error is required.
 The LOS pointing error requirements for the AHI are shown in Table 7.
 The influence of the satellite bus system is considered in the requirements.
-Therefore, in order to satisfy the requirements for LOS pointing error, a high accuracy attitude control system, technology for reducing the influence of microvibration, and a low thermal expansion optical bench, etc. are adopted.
+Therefore, in order to satisfy the requirements for LOS pointing error, a high-accuracy attitude control system, technology for reducing the influence of microvibration, and a low thermal expansion optical bench, etc. are adopted.

 Pointing error classification

 Sensor Noise of IRU, ARS etc.